 Texas Administrative Code Rule §4.54

 Students seeking a degree or certificate with more than 42 hours and do not meet exemption criteria must take the TSI Assessment 2.0.
-Students in certificate programs with less than 42 hours are considered exempt from the TSI requirements but may need to take an alternate diagnostic test prior to enrolling in math or English for the first time.
+Students in certificate programs with less than 42 hours are considered exempt from the TSI requirements.

 The TSIA2 Assessment is an important part of the enrollment process at LSCO and should be taken seriously.
 Your TSIA2 Assessment score will determine what level your reading, writing and mathematics skills fall into.